Products

 With such a small footprint, how can I infiltrate more water beneath the FocalPoint?

 Suppose the runoff treated by FocalPoint needs to be infiltrated after treatment.
 In that case, it is possible to do that either directly beneath the FocalPoint or in a separate infiltration bed/basin (assuming there is enough elevation/depth above the SHWT).
-Frequently, it is possible to infiltrate directly beneath the FocalPoint system by increasing the height of the high-performance underdrain, expanding the underdrain outside the FocalPoint media footprint, or both.
+Frequently, we infiltrate it directly beneath the FocalPoint system by increasing the height of the high-performance underdrain, expanding the underdrain outside the FocalPoint media footprint, or both.

 How long will a FocalPoint system last, and does the media have to be replaced?

 FocalPoint is a sustainable, living system.
 There is no need to deconstruct, rebuild, or replace it.
 However, in rare instances where regular maintenance does not restore water flow through the system, replacing the top 3” – 6” of the media bed typically restores the system to its original capabilities.
-Your local Ferguson Waterworks Representative provides guidance on confirming your restoration plan.
+Contact your local Ferguson Waterworks Representative for guidance concerning a restoration plan.

 What is the typical cross-section depth?